GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO describe goto and such inside a lexical scope to another lexical scope (or none) TODO what about commands that do not produce compare flag changes but may appear in a conditional statement TODO timera timerb
-TODO shall should must etc
+TODO shall should must cannot could etc
 TODO casing of filenames should not matter
-TODO better name for what we are calling require statements
+TODO better name for what we are calling require statements TODO interesting NOP is not compiled
+TODO rockstar does not know if it calls arg 17 a text string or a string identifier.
+I will go for identifier.
+TODO note var_text_label (and such) parameter type matches without dollar

 RATIONALE for global having unspecified initial value: Stories variable sharing (must read more though).